-A 'formal' tutorial is distinguished from other forms of exchange and advice given to research students because it is recorded in a Research Student Tutorial Report Form.
-Other forms of contact with the supervisory team will take place but don't need to be recorded.
+A 'formal' tutorial is distinguished from other forms of exchange and advice given to research students because it is recorded in a Tutorial Report Form (here).
+Other forms of contact with the supervisory team will take place but don't need to be recorded in this way.

-It is your responsibility to complete the Research Student Tutorial Report Form after the tutorial and return it to your supervisors within 7 days.
+It is your responsibility to complete the Tutorial Report Form (here) after the tutorial and return it to your supervisors within 7 days.
 Both supervisors will then confirm the accuracy of this report.
 If they identify some part of the tutorial which has not been noted in your summary, they will ask you to add that material.

-Copies of the forms relating to all formal tutorials will be kept on file and submitted by the supervisors to the Research Office along with the Self-Assessment Report (described below) prior to the Annual Progress Review meeting chaired by the Head of Academic Affairs and Research.
+Copies of the forms relating to all formal tutorials will be kept on file and submitted by the supervisors along with the Research and Professional Development Plan (Report) prior to a meeting of the Research Studies Panel.